Is Bergamo safe to visit? A comprehensive safety guide

 Safest neighborhoods in Bergamo

-Bergamo is a wonderful place to explore, but the truth is that not every neighborhood is ideal to visit.
-Here are a couple of areas that are safe making them great places for day trips, or to even sleep in if you're staying overnight.
+Bergamo is a wonderful place to explore, here are a couple of areas that are safe making them great places for day trips, or to even sleep in if you're staying overnight.

 Citta Bassa